Leukotrienes, Lipoxins and Related Eicosanoids

 In contrast, leukotriene B5 or 5S,12S-dihydroxy-6Z,8E,14Z,17Z-eicosapentaenoic acid, derived from eicosapentaenoic acid (20:5(n‑3) or EPA) strongly inhibits the pro-inflammatory effects of LTB4, while 8,15-dihydroxy-9,11,13,17-eicosatetraenoic acid derived from 20:4(n‑3) is similarly anti-inflammatory.
 In relation to atherosclerotic plaques, it has been reported that the deleterious effects of leukotriene LTB4 resulting from an excessive inflammatory response are countered by the presence of specialized proresolving mediators derived from (n‑3) polyunsaturated fatty acids, especially resolvin D1 (RvD1), suggesting a new therapeutic approach to promote plaque stability.

-Perhaps surprisingly, 12(S)‑hydroxyheptadeca-5Z,8E,10E–trienoic acid (12-HHT), a C17 metabolite of prostaglandin H (PGH2), is a high affinity ligand for BLT2.
-Relatively large amounts of this oxylipin are produced by activated platelets during skin injury, and activation of the BLT2 receptor on epidermal keratinocytes has several benefits including accelerating skin wound healing by enhancing cell migration.
-Acting via the receptor BLT1, LTB4 stimulates the migration of dendritic cells into the skin to activate the immune system.
+Perhaps surprisingly, 12S‑hydroxyheptadeca-5Z,8E,10E–trienoic acid (12-HHT), a C17 metabolite of prostaglandin H (PGH2), is a high affinity ligand for BLT2.
+Relatively large amounts of this oxylipin are produced by activated platelets during skin injury, and interaction with the BLT2 receptor on epidermal keratinocytes has several benefits including accelerating skin wound healing by enhancing cell migration.
+Via the receptor BLT1, LTB4 stimulates the migration of dendritic cells into the skin to bring the immune system into play.
 It has been suggested that some side effects of non-steroidal anti-inflammatory drugs, such as delayed wound healing, may be caused by reduced 12-HHT production rather than diminished production of prostaglandins.
 On the other hand, 12-HHT and its oxo-metabolite may induce resistance to a broad spectrum of anti-cancer chemotherapeutic agents.

 They act through receptors, mainly cysteinyl-leukotrienes type 1 to 3 (CysLT1R, CysLT2R and CysLT3R) receptors at the plasma membrane and nuclear membrane, while GPR99 is a high-affinity receptor for LTE4, and a purinergic receptor, P2Y12, mediates LTE4‑dependent pulmonary inflammation.
 These are quite distinct from the BLT receptors, and 5‑lipoxygenase inhibitors and antagonists to cysteinyl-leukotrienes receptors are both proving useful in treatment of asthma and rhinitis.
 LTE4 has been reported to upregulate the prostaglandin synthase COX-2 through the PPARγ receptor in mast cells.
 LTD4 acting through CysLT1R is the most potent bronchoconstrictor so is of special importance to asthma, and antagonists to the receptor are reported to be highly effective in treating allergic rhinitis and for long-term control of asthma.
 Now, more selective drugs are being sought that limit the production of leukotrienes without a concomitant decrease in pro-resolving products of the 5-LOX pathway like the lipoxins, and recent clinical evidence suggests such inhibitors/antagonists may also be of value for the treatment of cardiovascular diseases and possibly for obesity, as the CysLT1 receptor is present in adipose tissue.
 In atopic and allergic-contact dermatitis, cysteinyl leukotrienes are potent itch inducers as a result of coupling of LTC4 with its receptor CysLT2R in peripheral sensory neurons.
 Inflammation caused by cysteinyl leukotrienes in the lung are countered by cysteinyl maresins.